ryansloan/first-empires-rpg/Prayer.md

 * You remove one curse or physical trouble from the target.

 ### Shielding
-* The target gains +1 armor rating for the duration of the quest. **[TODO: This must be changed with the new armor resistance system]**
+* The target gains +1 armor rating for the duration of the quest.
 * For the duration of the target’s quest, they cannot become lost.